 According to recorded statistics, the Blue Heeler has committed 20 attacks causing bodily harm but has not killed any person.

 Smaller the size, higher the aggression – that is what makes Blue Heelers dangerous dogs.
-They have razor-sharp teeth, but their small built does not allow them to fatally harm humans.
+They have razor-sharp teeth, but their small build does not allow them to fatally harm humans.
 Blue Heelers are active and happy dogs but need large farm-like places to survive.
 They also need a good amount of socializing and affection from their owners.

 16. Alaskan Malamute

-This royal, elegant looking dog breed is extremely powerful and can carry heavy weights in extreme conditions.
+This royal, elegant-looking dog breed is extremely powerful and can carry heavy weights in extreme conditions.
 Alaskan Malamutes are typically sled dogs but make for excellent pets too.
 These fluffballs can grow to gigantic sizes and if trained right, make for very loving and domestic house pets in spite of their inherent wilderness.